genglei01/SimpleDownloadButton/README.md

 # SimpleDownloadButton
-A library for download button, display different status when downloading
+A library for download button, display different status when downloading.
+User can set the title or image in different status.